woocommerce/woocommerce/readme.txt

 * Tweak - Added filter to check the 'Create account' checkbox on checkout by default
 * Fix - Cast term_id as int in product data write panel that will resolve issues with numerical attributes
 * Fix - Correct label for RUB symbol - added a dot after it
+* Fix - Javascript escapes to stop breaking scripts when used with translations
 * Refactor - Taken out Piwik integration, use http://wordpress.org/extend/plugins/woocommerce-piwik-integration/ from now on
 * Refactor - Taken out ShareYourCart integration, use http://wordpress.org/extend/plugins/shareyourcart/ from now on
 * Refactor - Moved woocommerce_get_formatted_product_name function into WC_Product class